Crystal Records — Cynthia Koledo DeAlmeida, Oboe

 disc.”
 Fanfare (Colin Clarke) July/August2016

-sensitive Pianists” Gramophone
+Pianists” Gramophone

 CD825 Sound samples (mp3 files) Click on the link